skybber/firerunner/README.md

   default value: **eclipse**

-- extensions.firebug.firerunner.paramRegExp: regular expression intended
+- extensions.firebug.firerunner.paramRegExp: regular expression
   used to extract file name from paramTagAttribute.
-Extracted value is passed to execute parameter formatter.
+Extracted value is passed to the parameter formatter.

     default value: **view:(.*)**
-- extensions.firebug.firerunner.execParam: parameter of executable command.
+- extensions.firebug.firerunner.execParam: argument(parameter) of execCmd.
-  {0} is replaced by value extracted from patamTagAttribute using regular expression paramRegExp.
+  {0} is replaced by value extracted from paramTagAttribute using regular expression paramRegExp.

   default value: **--launcher.openFile /home/lada/workspace/project/web/{0}**